What’s the most misunderstood, underutilized and even ignored concept in online marketing?

 Data-Driven Analysis in the Real World

-For example, an ag-tech startup that builds cloud-based drip irrigation software hired us to increase their user base to gain user data and to ultimately increase their retention.
+For example, an ag tech company that builds cloud-based drip irrigation software hired us to increase their user base to gain user data and to ultimately increase their retention.

 So, instead of leading with a popular growth hack that’s helped similar startups, we first committed to analyzing their data and making relationships between KPI-based data points they never analyzed.